dfelinto/blender-manual/manual/modeling/geometry_nodes/point/point_instance.rst

    :Object:
       Instance a single object on each point.
    :Collection:
-      Instance either an entire collection or a random choice from its objects or sub-collections.
+      Instance either an entire collection or a random choice from its objects or subcollections.

 Whole Collection
-   When instancing collections, this property chooses between instancing the entire collection or a random choice of its objects and sub-collections.
+   When instancing collections, this property chooses between instancing the entire collection or a random choice of its objects and subcollections.

 Seed
    When *Whole Collection* is deactivated, a :term:`Seed` to affect the choice of the collection's children.